CloudLabsAI-Azure/Azure-OpenAI-Bot-with-MSTeams/README.md

 Welcome to the Azure OpenAI workshop!
 In this workshop, you will learn how to use the Azure OpenAI service to create an AI powered solution.
 You will get hands-on experience with the latest AI technologies and will learn how to use Azure OpenAI API.

-Prerequisites
-To fully participate in this workshop, you should have:

-1. Basic understanding of AI and Machine Learning
-2. Basic knowledge of Python Programming
-3. An Azure account (sign up for a free trial if you don't have one already)
-4. Access to Azure OpenAI service

 ## Structure
 - teams-bot
 - openai-model